 To register in SAM please go to www.SAM.gov.
 Again, no fee or payment is required to register for SAM.

 If you are registering a new entity in SAM.gov, you must provide an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated.
-The Recipient is required to scan and submit a letter through Federal Service Desk, as long as original letter is mailed and received within 45 days.
+The Recipient is required to scan and submit a letter through Federal Service Desk.
 For instructions please click here (PDF).

 Important Note to Individual Applicants: Applicants who submit proposals as individuals are not required to register with SAM and obtain numbers from DUNS or NCAGE.

 REVIEW AND SELECTION PROCESS